smiller1188/Coding-Challenges/6 kyu/Find the unique number/README.md

 findUniq([ 1, 1, 1, 2, 1, 1 ]) === 2
 findUniq([ 0, 0, 0.55, 0, 0 ]) === 0.55
-It’s guaranteed that array contains at least 3 numbers.
+It’s guaranteed that the array contains at least 3 numbers.

 The tests contain some very huge arrays, so think about performance.